magda-io/magda/magda-web-client/src/markdown/about.md

 ## Publishing for the first time?

 Many agencies are excited but nervous the first time their share data.
 You should always consider privacy and cleanliness of data before sharing.
-Information regarding privacy can be found in our Privacy Policy and in our (Open Data Toolkit)[https://toolkit.data.gov.au/index.php?title=Main_Page].
-Our Open Data Toolkit also includes useful information and links to other open data sources, on topics like how to form a policy about sharing data through to creating a basic data set.
+Information regarding privacy can be found in our Privacy Policy and in our [Open Data Toolkit](https://toolkit.data.gov.au/index.php?title=Main_Page).
+Our [Open Data Toolkit](https://toolkit.data.gov.au/index.php?title=Main_Page) also includes useful information and links to other open data sources, on topics like how to form a policy about sharing data through to creating a basic data set.

 ## More Information

-Visit the Open Data Toolkit for more information about how to use data.gov.au and related policies and initiatives.
+Visit the [Open Data Toolkit](https://toolkit.data.gov.au/index.php?title=Main_Page) for more information about how to use data.gov.au and related policies and initiatives.